When displaying bonsai, the tree should always be the most dominant feature.

 Member Brian Saponaro carved the stand from a 4” x 4” block of construction wood.

-Brian added a scroll and one of his bonsai figurines (fishing at the base of the mountain) to complete his scene.
+Brian added an inexpensive scroll and one of his bonsai figurines (fishing at the base of the mountain) to complete his scene.

 Needless to say, guests were impressed.